-Everything about Domaine Jamet, Cote Rotie , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Jamet Cote Rotie with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Jamet History, Overview

 Domaine Jamet Cote Rotie was founded in 1950 by Joseph Jamet with .35 hectares of vines in the Northern Rhone Valley.
 At first, the property sold its entire crop to negociants.
 They began to bottle and sell their own wine by 1976.

 Today, Jamet is managed by Jean-Paul Jamet and Corinne Jamet along with their son Loic Jamet.
 Jean-Paul Jamet took over producing Domaine Jamet from his father in 1991.
 At the time, Jamet consisted of only 4 hectares of vines, which explains why those early vintages are so difficult to find today.